 You’ll be required to engage in research, creative or scholarly work, but it doesn’t have to be an honors thesis.
 Scholarly production varies from field to field.
 Our courses help students explore the major questions, problems and challenges of any given field which leads them naturally to inquire into the discipline through their own projects, whether that’s labwork, library research, human subject research or the production of music, art, writing, dance, theater or film.

-or one of the other theme-based RAPs on campus.
-However, some students prefer the regular residence halls.
+residences, or one of the other theme-based RAPs on campus.
+However, some students prefer non-RAP residence halls.
 Either way, deciding early will give you an advantage in getting the residence hall you prefer.

 Yes.
 In fact, you must have applied to CU in order to apply for a Norlin Scholarship.
 However, you don’t have to be admitted to CU in order to apply for the scholarship.
-Once you’ve applied to CU, you’ll have a CU student ID# assigned to you; you won’t be able to apply for the Norlin Scholarship without it!
+Once you’ve applied to CU, an Apply tab will appear in your MyCUBoulder portal (this may take up to 2 business days to appear after you submit your CU application, either directly through the university or through the Common App).
+Then, follow the directions on the Norlin Scholars website to submit your application for the Norlin Scholarship.

-No. But in order to keep the scholarship you must: make normal progress toward your degree (i.e. at a pace to graduate in four calendar years); maintain a cumulative grade point average of 3.25 or better; be an active participant in the program; and adhere to CU’s professional, academic, and personal codes of conduct.
+No. But in order to keep the scholarship you must: make normal progress toward your degree (i.e. at a pace to graduate in four calendar years); maintain a cumulative grade point average of 3.25 or better and be registered full time (a minimum of 12 semester-based, on-campus credits); be an active participant in the program; and adhere to CU’s professional, academic, and personal codes of conduct.

 Generally rising juniors have had only three semesters of college.
 That is, regardless of credit hours, they’re in their second year.
 However, if you are going to be at the university for a minimum of two more years, starting with the fall after the current application deadline, you may apply as a rising junior.